Para-fascism: Primo de Rivera's dictatorship

+Francoist dictatorship

 The regime of Franco in Spain has been described either as fascist or as an authoritarian conservative military dictatorship; throughout the ongoing debates, some historians offered middle positions which still underlined the fascist traits of Francoism: Roger Griffin, for example, defined it as para-fascism; Ismael Saz defined it as dictadura fascistizada, a regime which underwent a period unfinished period of rapid fascization, and afterwards, of unfinished de-fascization after World War II; the regime has been described as 'the most fascist of all non-fascist regimes and the least fascist of all the fascist regimes'.
-While While Enrique Moradiellos contends that "it is now increasingly rare to define Francoism as a truly fascist and totalitarian regime", although he writes that the debates on Francoism haven't finished yet, Saz notes that "it has also begun to be recognised that" Francoism underwent a "totalitarian or quasi-totalitarian, fascist or quasi-fascist" phase.
-The definition of Francoism as a fascist regime is defended by Paul Preston: according to him, it was a specific kind of fascism lacking Fascist "style and ideology", but serving the fascist "social and economic function".
+While Enrique Moradiellos contends that "it is now increasingly rare to define Francoism as a truly fascist and totalitarian regime", although he writes that the debates on Francoism haven't finished yet, Saz notes that "it has also begun to be recognised that" Francoism underwent a "totalitarian or quasi-totalitarian, fascist or quasi-fascist" phase.
+The definition of Francoism as a fascist regime is defended by Paul Preston: according to him, while "style and ideology" of Francoism diverged more from Fascism than the ones of the original Francoism, with similarities in these terms Francoism also pursued the "social and economic function" of fascism.
+While the heterodox nature of the Nationalist forces is given as an argument for rejecting its definition as fascist, such scholars as Preston, Julián Casanova and Ferran Gallego believed that Francoists at war went through radicalization and fascisation and displayed a unity of a singular fascist movement, while the composition of factions within the regime was similar to the one in Italy and Germany.
+Some authors noted that Francoism formed in war included such key elements of fascist ideology as the goal to purify and rebuild the national community in accordance with the image of a "New Man" born in the "bonfire" of war and modern ultranationalism.

 The Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional Sindicalista, commonly known as FET y de las JONS or simply "FET," was the exclusive legal political party of the Francoist regime in Spain.
 Established by General Francisco Franco in 1937, it was a fusion of the fascist Falange Española de las JONS (FE de las JONS) with the monarchist neo-absolutist and integralist Catholic Traditionalist Communion associated with the Carlist movement.
 Despite the amalgamation, FET largely retained the platform of FE de las JONS, preserving 26 out of its original 27 points, as well as a similar internal structure.
 This party remained in effect until April 1977, after which it was rebranded as the Movimiento Nacional in 1958 which caused it to transform into an Authoritarian Conservative movement.
 Some academics considered the pre-merge FE de las JONS to be fascist and that the merger with the Traditionalist Communion caused it to lose its fascist characteristics and thus become para-fascist.